-Similar to any upstream oil and gas operation, the majority of methane emissions from Vermilion’s operations stem from venting, flared emissions (understanding that flaring typically achieves 98% combustion efficiency), storage emissions and process/instrumentation emissions.
+Similar to any upstream oil and gas operation, the majority of methane emissions from Vermilion’s operations stem from venting, flaring (which typically achieves 98% combustion efficiency), storage and process/instrumentation.

-Vermilion has a robust emissions quantification program in all operated business units.
+Vermilion has emissions quantification programs in all operated business units.
 We also have fugitive emission programs in place that are managed through our operations groups in each business unit, with the exception of our offshore platform in our Australia operation (an oil asset with no natural gas production infrastructure).
 Our Leak Detection and Repair (LDAR) program varies between business units: